 The ongoing rewards are trickier.
 You can be rewarded for loyalty to hotel and airline brands; certain types of shopping; and loyalty to the card.
-They can be cash back cards or travel cards, and there are different types of both, including rotating categories, tiered categories and flat rates.
+Nathalie Noisette of Credit Conversion says she mostly uses her credit card for travel: "I travel often for seminars, card use is a good way to cover expenses to earn points towards future travel."
+Credit cards can be cash back cards or travel cards, and there are different types of both, including rotating categories, tiered categories and flat rates.

 Ways to redeem the rewards vary from issuing checks and statement credits to redemptions for travel and using loyalty miles for flights.
 Top credit cards tend to offer higher rewards and be more flexible in how you can redeem them.